 QDR started diversifying its funding stream by beginning to accept institutional memberships in July 2018.
 Between July 2018 and June 2021, affiliates of institutional members (e.g., faculty, students, and research staff in the case of universities) were not charged for curation and preservation services for data projects that they deposit with QDR (with the qualifications noted on QDR's Institutional Membership page, and in its Institutional Membership Agreement).
-Beginning in July 2021, affiliates of member institutions will not be charged for curation and preservation services (with the same qualifications) performed on a limited number of deposits commensurate with the institutional membership tier they have elected.
-In addition, representatives from institutional members will shape QDR's direction through election of the two advisory boards.
+Since July 2021, affiliates of member institutions are not charged for curation and preservation services (with the same qualifications) performed on a limited number of deposits commensurate with the institutional membership tier they have elected.
+In addition, representatives from institutional members shape QDR's direction through election of the two advisory boards.

 4.2 Cooperation and Collaboration